Skip to main content

 Book your place

-Although the workshop will be helpful for dissertation writers from any discipline, the workshop will particularly focus on empirical research dissertations.
+Although the workshop may be helpful for dissertation writers from any discipline, the workshop will particularly focus on empirical research dissertations.
 Empirical research is usually found in scientific, social science and vocational subjects, and such dissertations use questionnaires, surveys, lab experiments and other methods to gather original data, and follow a formal report structure, rather than primarily researching from secondary literature, books and journals.

 ---